Karan Aujla: 2020–present: Established artist

-On 16 September 2021, Karan Aujla became India's Biggest Digital Artist with world ranking of 38.
-His debut album charted at #6 on Spotify Global Debut Album.
-On 29 September 2021, His Album BTFU charted on #19 on Billboard Top Canadian Albums.
+On 16 September 2021, Karan Aujla became India's Biggest Digital Artist with a world ranking of 38.
+His debut album charted at No. 6 on Spotify Global Debut Album chart and on No. 19 on Billboard Canadian Album charts.

-In 2022, he released his collaboration "YKWIM" with famous rapper KR$NA and announced new EP "Way Ahead" at the end of song.
+In January 2022, he released his collaboration "YKWIM" with rapper KR$NA and announced his debut EP Way Ahead at the end of song, which released in May.
+This EP was followed by his EPs Four You, which released in the following year and Four Me, which released in 2024.